Lockdown effects on air quality in megacities during the first and second waves of COVID-19 pandemic: Introduction

 \section{Introduction}

-Cities around the world are facing numerous environmental challenges.
-Air pollution in cities is among the most pressing topics.
-Air of persistently low quality that citizens are forced to breathe has a detrimental impact on their health and wellbeing.
-One third of deaths from stroke, lung cancer and heart disease are due to air pollution \cite{WHOPollution}.
-Overall, air pollution is linked to various diseases, like lower respiratory infections, strokes, cancers, asthma attacks, coughs, and chronic obstructive pulmonary diseases \cite{Amster, Shah, USEPA}.
-As per the State of Global Air 2019 \cite{hei2019state}, long-term exposure to outdoor and indoor air pollution contributed to nearly 5 million deaths in 2017.
+Numerous environmental challenges are faced by cities around the world, and air pollution is among the most pressing topics\citep{WHOAirPollution}.
+Citizens are forced to breathe air of persistent low quality and it has a detrimental impact on their health and well-being \citep{molina2004megacities,kumar2015new}.
+Overall, air pollution is linked to various diseases, like lower respiratory infections, strokes, cancers, asthma attacks, coughs, and chronic obstructive pulmonary diseases \citep{Amster, Shah, USEPA, guttikunda2013health, WHOPollution}.
+As per the State of Global Air 2019 \citep{hei2019state}, long-term exposure to outdoor and indoor air pollution contributed to nearly 5 million deaths in 2017.
 Out of these, 3 million deaths are directly attributed to particulate matter of 2.5 microns or smaller ($PM2.5$).
-Furthermore, high pollutant concentrations also damage the environment \cite{Dom, Astier, Must}.
-There are many sources contributing to air pollution, including emissions from vehicles, industrial emissions, combustion of biomass, solid waste, and fossil fuels (coal, diesel, and gasoline), construction activities, resuspension of road dust, domestic sectors and small manufacturing industries – all contribute towards the deteriorating air quality in cities \cite{Amster,Hamra}.
+Furthermore, high pollutant concentrations also damage the environment \citep{Dom, Astier, Must}.